liferay/liferay-docs/discover/portal/articles/100-web-experience-management/08-restoring-deleted-assets-with-recycle-bin/01-configuring-recycle-bin.markdown

 First, you'll configure the Recycle Bin for site-specific scoping.

-1. Choose the site you'd like configure for the Recycle Bin from the Site Administration menu.
+1. Choose the Site you'd like configure for the Recycle Bin from the Site Administration menu.

 2. Click *Configuration* &rarr; *Site Settings*.